 Here I worked up 7 Tints, as you can see they take a pastel effect, soft, mellow and calming.. great for babies and spring color schemes

 Here I worked up 7 Shades, they have taken on a dark, rich, jewel like effect.
 Great for masculine, sensual color schemes

-Sorry I didn’t have time to work up a sample in the tone shades.
-But they would take on a muted, vintage feel.
+Here I worked up a sample in the tone shades, they would take on a muted, vintage feel.

 I hope you have found the basics useful, understanding the theory behind the colors will help make those important color choices for your next project.
 But dont rush off to the yarn store yet!

 Here is a useful Color Wheel Printable for your crochet folders